Astr/Phys 328/428 Homework #3 (due Oct 25)

 1. Distance ladder

-Suppose that a series of four different standard candles are used to step out along the cosmic distance ladder as far as the Hubble flow, and that the calibration of each standard candle carries an uncertainty of 0.2 magnitudes.
-Show that, by changing the calibration for each step within the range allowed by its uncertainty, it is possible to derive values for the Hubble constant that lie anywhere between ~ 0.7 and ~ 1.4 of the nominal value.
+Suppose that a series of four different standard candles are used to step out along the cosmic distance ladder as far as the Hubble flow, and you are using distances measured this way to derive the Hubble constant.
+Assume also that the calibration of each of the four standard candles being used carries an uncertainty of 0.2 magnitudes.
+What is the fractional uncertainty in the Hubble constant you would derive?

 2. The Difference between "Near" and "Far"